confluentinc/ksql/documentation/quickstart.rst

    ksql> CREATE STREAM pageviews_female_like_89 WITH (kafka_topic='pageviews_enriched_r8_r9', value_format='DELIMITED') AS SELECT * FROM pageviews_female WHERE regionid LIKE '%_8' OR regionid LIKE '%_9';

-5. Create a persistent query that counts the views for each reagion and gender combination for tumbling window of 15 seconds when the view count is greater than 5
+5. Create a persistent query that counts the views for each region and gender combination for tumbling window of 15 seconds when the view count is greater than 5.  <TODO: this does not work as expected.
+Need to resolve KSQL-257, KSQL-260>

 .. sourcecode:: bash